Fil-Language/filc/CONTRIBUTING.md

 ## Contribute

-Here is a small checklist:
+Here is a small workflow to follow for contributing to filc:

-- Open an issue to discuss the changes you want to make first
+### Open an issue
-- Create a fork of this repository
-- Make your changes
-- Submit a pull request on top of `master` branch

-### Submitting pull requests
+Before any contribution you should open a [new issue](https://github.com/Fil-Language/filc/issues/new/choose).
+An integrator will then discuss with you about your question.

+### Made changes

+You can then [fork the repository](https://github.com/Fil-Language/filc/fork) and made your changes.

-Before we can merge your pull request, here are some guidelines you need to follow.
+There is some guidelines to follow.

-These guidelines help keeping the code clean, stable and easier to review.

 **Principles**